OsmondOlive/bioflowhub/_posts/2026-05-18-understanding-lab-tests.md

   <figcaption>Kidney function markers are among the most routinely ordered tests.
 Different tube types, each color-coded for specific analytical processes, are used for a complete metabolic panel.</figcaption>
 </figure>

-The kidneys filter approximately 200 liters of blood per day and decline silently.
+The kidneys filter approximately 180 liters of plasma per day through the glomeruli and decline silently.
 Chronic kidney disease affects an estimated 10% of the global population and produces no symptoms until significant damage has occurred.

 **Creatinine** reflects kidney filtration but depends heavily on muscle mass, age, and sex, which makes it a poor standalone marker. **eGFR** corrects for these variables using the 2021 CKD-EPI equation and is the standard clinical measure of kidney function.